sarasafavi/remote-sensing-with-python/README.md

-RS 103 - Supplemental Material
+Supplemental Material
 ===============================

-Jupyter Notebooks to support Planet Launch course RS 103: Remote Sensing Programming with Python
+Jupyter Notebooks to support "Remote Sensing Programming with Python" workshop.

 Requirements
 --------------

-This repo is optimized for use within a PythonAnywhere environment.
+This repo is optimized for use within a geospatial Jupyter environment.
 As such, the following prerequisites are assumed to be installed and available at the system level: